 After a first part dedicated to outline the historical-sociological coordinates of literary modernity,

-the course will outline a picture of the literary panorama of the second half of the nineteenth and twentieth century, through some fundamental junctions, such as: naturalism and verismo, decadentism, modernism, the return to realism and neorealism, the neo-avant-garde and postmodernism .
-Of each considered historical-literary moment, the cultural matrices, the characteristic poetics and some key texts will be analyzed, including the three novels (by Verga, Pirandello and Svevo) indicated in the exam program.
+the course will outline a picture of the literary panorama of the second half of the nineteenth and twentieth century, through some fundamental junctions, such as: verismo, modernism, neorealism and postmodernism.
+Of each considered historical-literary moment, the cultural matrices, the characteristic poetics and some key texts will be analyzed, including the authors indicated in the exam program.

-Erasmus students are asked to contact the teacher to agree on the exam program
+Erasmus students are asked to contact the teacher to talk about the exam program.

 Lectures; interaction with students during lectures.